imran-synectiks/xformation-cms-netlify/src/pages/survey/index.md

                         "choices": [
-                        "Central Log collection and search tool is present and team is trained on that.", "You have intelligent log analysis tools present that continuously gives insights to application services reliability & performance.", "Your log analysis tools are integrated with ITSM tool to raise alerts depending on log analysis results."
+                        "Central Log collection and search tool is present and team is trained on that.", "You have intelligent log analysis tools present that continuously gives insights to application services reliability & performance.", "Your log analysis tools are integrated with ITSM tool to raise alerts depending on log analysis result."
                         ]
                     }
                 ]